+Look ma, we’re on TV!
 From the creative team behind the Edmonton International Fringe Theatre Festival’s decade long sell-out smash hit, The Late Night Cabaret, comes Fringe Revue: a brand new digital variety show.
 Part late night talk show, part live concert, part social commentary, part fun and games, Fringe Revue blends music, theatre, comedy, storytelling, and spoken word, all on a brave new digital platform.

-Episode 1 aired on Saturday, June 13 at 8pm
+aired on Saturday, July 25 at 8pm

 Amber Borotsik is an Edmonton based creator, performer and educator keenly interested in the intersection between improvisation, contemporary dance and theatre practices.